 Who doesn’t want to fly high on The Magic Carpets of Aladdin when they visit Walt Disney World?
-This spinner-style attraction is located in Adventureland of Magic Kingdom park.
+This spinner-style attraction is located in Adventureland at Magic Kingdom park.

-The Magic Carpets of Aladdin is truly the perfect attraction for children.
-In fact, these are actually the kind of rides that most kids will want to ride over and over again.
+The Magic Carpets of Aladdin is genuinely the perfect attraction for children.
+These are the kind of rides that most kids will want to ride repeatedly.

 If you are a parent or traveling with little ones, I urge you to remember that rides like the Magic Carpets will be a big deal.